Joseph Joffre: Early career

 Joffre was born in Rivesaltes, Pyrénées-Orientales, into a family of vineyard owners.
-He entered the École Polytechnique in 1870 and became a career officer.
+At a young age, he was a studious student, excelling at mathematics, descriptive geometry, and drawing.
+In 1870, he entered the École Polytechnique and became a career officer.
 He first saw active service as a junior artillery officer during the Siege of Paris in the Franco-Prussian War.
 After the war he underwent further training at the École Polytechnique before transferring to the génie (engineers).
 Joffre subsequently spent much of his career in the colonies as a military engineer, serving with distinction in the Keelung Campaign during the Sino-French War (August 1884 – April 1885).
 As a major, he led a column from Ségou to Timbuktu in Mali, where he recovered the remains of Lt.
 Col. Bonnier, who had been killed on a recent expedition.
 His mission killed over a hundred Tuareg and captured fifteen hundred cattle.
 He was promoted as a result.
 He served under Joseph Gallieni in Madagascar and was promoted to Général de brigade while serving there.

 After returning to France in 1903 to command the 19th Cavalry Brigade, he then moved to the War Ministry in Paris as Director of Engineers in 1904.
 The next year he was promoted to Général de division, the highest rank in the French Army at the time.
-Subsequently he commanded the 6th Infantry Division and served as Inspector of Military Schools.
+Subsequently, he commanded the 6th Infantry Division and served as Inspector of Military Schools.
 Joffre commanded the 2nd Army Corps from 1908 until 1910 when he was appointed to the Conseil supérieur de la guerre.

 The Minister of War Adolphe Messimy reorganized the high command of the French Army in July 1911.
 General Victor-Constant Michel, the Vice President of the Conseil supérieur de la guerre and Commander-in-Chief designate, was sacked after proposing a defensive strategy in the event of war with Germany.
 Messimy took the opportunity to merge the office of vice president with the Chief of the General Staff and create a single professional head of the Army.
 The newly enhanced post was first offered to Gallieni and Paul Pau, who both declined, leading to Joffre's appointment.

 With the revival of the army and a purge of "defensive-minded" officers, he adopted the strategy devised by Ferdinand Foch, the deployment plan known as Plan XVII.
 He was selected to command despite never having commanded an Army, even on paper, and "having no knowledge whatever of General Staff work."
-After a left-wing government came to power in 1914, he was due to be replaced by Maurice Sarrail in the autumn, but war broke out before this could take place.
+After a left-wing government came to power in 1914, he was due to be replaced by socialist-leaning Maurice Sarrail in the autumn, but war broke out before this could take place.